fcdimitr/fglt/README.md

 v10.15.6.
 The prerequisites is a `C++` compiler and the [Meson](https://mesonbuild.com) package with [Ninja](https://ninja-build.org) support.
-If the specified compiler supports `cilk`, the compiled program will automatically use `cilk` for parallelism.
-Otherwise, the program will run in sequential mode.
+If the specified compiler supports `cilk`, the compiled program will run in parallel.

 ## Prerequisites